cvmfs-contrib/cvmfs-tutorial-2021/docs/00_azure_cloud_resources.md

 <img src="../img/cyclecloud_start_node.png" alt="CycleCloud start node" width="350px"/>
 </p>

-Shorly after, the node should be fully operational again (with the same IP).
+Shortly after, the node should be fully operational again (with the same IP).

 ### Suspending all nodes